 What Does Travel Insurance for France Visa Usually Not Cover?

 Travel health insurance for France visa usually provides coverage for injury, sickness and unplanned medical expenses, emergency medical evacuation, and repatriation of remains in case of death.
-However, there are certain situations and items that are not covered by French Schengen Visa insurance.
+However, there are certain situations and items that are not covered by France Schengen Visa insurance.
 These include:

 ⚕️ Pre-existing medical conditions